0x70b1a5/lugso/raw/061_noun-cases-negation.md

 ### MAL malefactive

-Used for curses or adverse effects.
+Used for curses or adverse effects to mark the maleficiary (opposite of "beneficiary").

 ${g: destroy artifact-ACC 1SG-POSS 1SG-MAL 3SG}$